inappstory/android-sdk/docs/AppearanceManager.md

 #### ILoaderView

-`ILoaderView iLoaderView` - used to substitute your own loader instead of the default loader
+`js ILoaderView iLoaderView` - used to substitute your own loader instead of the default loader
 ```js
 public interface ILoaderView {
     View getView();